-Class/Sub-Class Definition Guidelines Reserves Reserves are those quantities of petroleum anticipated to be commercially recoverable by application of development projects to known accumulations from a given date forward under defined conditions.
-Reserves must satisfy four criteria: discovered, recoverable, commercial, and remaining based on the development project(s) applied.
-Reserves are further categorized in accordance with the level of certainty associated with the estimates and may be sub-classified based on project maturity and/or characterized by the development and production status.
+Class/Sub-Class Definition Guidelines Reserves Reserves are those quantities of petroleum anticipated to be commercially recoverable by application of development projects to known accumulations from a given date forward under Reserves must satisfy four criteria: discovered, recoverable, commercial, and remaining based on the development project(s) applied.
+Reserves are further categorized in accordance with the level of certainty associated with the estimates and may be sub-classified based on project maturity and/or characterized by the development and production status. defined conditions.
 To be included in the Reserves class, a project must be sufficiently defined to establish its commercial viability (see Section 2.1.2, Determination of Commerciality).
 This includes the requirement that there is evidence of firm intention to proceed with development within a reasonable time-frame.
 A reasonable time-frame for the initiation of development depends on the specific circumstances and varies according to the scope of the project.
 While five years is recommended as a benchmark, a longer time-frame could be applied where, for example, development of an economic project is deferred at the option of the producer for, among other things, market-related reasons or to meet contractual or strategic objectives.
 In all cases, the justification for classification as Reserves should be clearly documented.
 To be included in the Reserves class, there must be a high confidence in the commercial maturity and economic producibility of the reservoir as supported by actual production or formation tests.
-In certain cases, Reserves may be assigned on the basis of well logs and/or core analysis that indicate that the subject reservoir is hydrocarbon-bearing and is analogous to reservoirs in the same area that are producing or have demonstrated the ability to produce on formation tests. cu pr The development project is currently producing or capable of producing and selling petroleum to market.
+In certain cases, Reserves may be assigned on the basis of well logs and/or core analysis that indicate that the subject reservoir is hydrocarbon-bearing and is analogous to reservoirs in the same area that are producing or have demonstrated the ability to produce on formation tests.
+On Production The development project is currently producing or capable of producing and selling petroleum to market.
 The key criterion is that the project is receiving income from sales, rather than that the approved development project is necessarily complete.
 Includes Developed Producing Reserves.
 The project decision gate is the decision to initiate or continue economic production from the project.
-Approved for Development At this point, it must be certain that the development project is going ahead.
+Approved for Development All necessary approvals have been obtained, capital funds have been committed, and implementation of the development project is ready to At this point, it must be certain that the development project is going ahead.
 The project must not be subject to any contingencies, such as outstanding regulatory approvals or sales contracts.
-Forecast capital expenditures should be included in the reporting entity's current or following year's approved budget.
-Sogin of 15 dilder way.
+Forecast capital expenditures should be included in the reporting entity's current or following year's approved budget. begin or is under way.
 The project decision gate is the decision to start investing capital in the construction of production facilities and/or drilling development wells.